QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 Probably.
 The characteristics of blink propagation seem like a good starting point.

-### Why do you call a blink a pulsar?
+### Why call a blink a pulsar?

-With their easy to detect shape and well-known characteristics, blinks could serve a a calibration tool.
-One of the only signal that seem stable across sessions.
+With their easy-to-detect shape and well-known characteristics, blinks could serve as a calibration tool.
+They are one of the few signals that seem stable across sessions.

 ### What happens when something new appears during a blink?

 I'm guessing the brain goes "Aaaaaaaaaah".
 But more importantly, is _when_ is it processed?
-Just to be sure, we do not mistake it with another signal or task.
+We need to be sure we don't mistake it for another signal or task.

-### Are there differences between blind and non-blind people?
+### Are there differences between blind and sighted people?

 Still only talking about blinks.

+It would be reasonable to assume that the visual evoked potential after the eye reopens is not present for blind people.
+However, it could also be that the brain routinely checks the before versus after blink to ensure that a pesky lion did not suddenly appear from behind the bushes.

+---